Why learn bridge?

 Learn to play Bridge ….. the best card game in the world!

-To register your interest or for further information, please complete the form at the bottom of the page or email [email protected]
+2026 lessons start on Tuesday 14 April.
+Register your interest by completing the form at the bottom of the page or email [email protected]

 Supervised Play